nasheomirro/react-polymorphed/README.md

 };
 ```

-Let's focus on the `PolymorphicComponent` type, we give this type our default "button" and additional props we want to include, notice the props already has an `as` property, this is provided by default.
+Using  the `PolymorphicComponent` type, we first give it our default type, "button", and additional props we want to include, notice the props already has an `as` property, this is provided by default.
 If you're just looking to create simple polymorphic components, that's all you have to do!

 We can then use this polymorphic component like so: